-• Follow-up and outcomes : Describes the clinical course of the episode of cavisits including: are during foll ow-up Intervention modification, interruption, or discontinuation.
-Intervention adherence and how this was assessed.
-Adverse effects or unanticipated events.
-Discussion □ Yes □ No Describes case management, including strengths and limitations, with scientific r eferences.
-Conclusion/Post Case Reflections Conclusion/Post Case Reflections Offers the most important findings from the case and suggestions for future direct tions.
-References Includes appropriately chosen references from peer-reviewed scientific literature.
-All citati years since publication unless the article is considered a seminal study.
-References are to all sections of the case reflection using American Medical Association formatting, support making and intervention techniques.
-Course manuals are not accepted as supporting references. be provided ting all clinical o hroughout Acknowledgements □ Yes □ No Mentions funding support or conflicts of interest, if applicable.
-Format □ Yes □ No Represents specialist practice and is professional in appearance, using correct gand punctuation. rammar, spe lling
+Possible contributing factors o The plan of care demonstrates the use of interventions to produce changes in the condition that are consistent with the diagnosis and prognosis. • Interventions : Describes the types of interventions (pharmacologic, surgical, preventive, lifestyle) and how the interventions were administered (dosage, strength, d uration and frequency).
+Tables or figures may be used. • Follow-up and outcomes : Describes the clinical course of the e pisode of c are during follow-up visits including: Intervention modification, interruption, or discontinuation Intervention adherence and how this was assessed Adverse effects or unanticipated events Discussion □ Yes □ No Describes case management, including strengths and limitations, w ith scientifi c references.
+Conclusion/Post Case Reflections □ Yes □ No Offers the most important findings from the case and suggestions f or future d irections.
+References □ Yes □ No Includes appropriately chosen references from peer-reviewed scient tific literatu re.
+All citations are less than 10 years since publication unless the article is considered a seminal study.
+References are to be provided throughout all sections of the case reflection using American Medical Association formatting, supporting all clinical decision-making and intervention techniques.
+Course manuals are not accepted as supporting references.
+Acknowledgements □ Yes □ No Mentions funding support or conflicts of interest, if applicable.
+Format □ Yes □ No Represents specialist practice and is professional in appearance, usi ng correct grammar, spelling and punctuation.